Secure-Legion/.github/profile/README.md

 ### Does this cost money?

 Basic usage costs fractions of a cent (for blockchain directory updates).
-Optional: pay relays for priority delivery, but community relays are free.

 ### What about group chats?